Working in the US: Basics

 How Long Can You Stay in the U.S. on a TN Visa?

-Current U.S. laws and regulations say that Mexican and Canadian citizens can stay in the U.S. in TN status for periods up to three years.
-Even better, TN workers are supposed to be able to extend their stays indefinitely, in three-year increments, so long as they satisfy the requirements under the TN program.
+Mexican and Canadian citizens can stay in the U.S. in TN status for up to three years and extend their stays almost indefinitely.

 Seasonal Workers